AraavNayak/InstagramUnfollowerReport/README.md

 <code>ListComparer.java</code> outputs an ArrayList of elements from a list not present in another list.
 <br>
-<code>obtainLists.js</code> details the Instagram API code necessary to obtain the list of followers/following.
+<code>obtainLists.js</code> details the Instagram API code necessary to obtain the list of followers/following of a user from the javascript console on Instagram.

 <h3>Instructions</h3>